Back to blog

 Unexpected problems can arise in any project.
 Candidly addressing these in your status report helps ensure that minor hiccups don’t escalate into major obstacles.

-Here, it’s crucial to list any current or foreseeable risks and issues to give stakeholders a heads-up and allow them to take proactive measures to resolve them.
+Here, it’s crucial to list any current or foreseeable risks and issues to give the team and stakeholders a heads-up and allow them to take proactive measures to resolve them.

 Project metrics